visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 Typically, such inquiries originate from users in the midst of using VisIt_ and are encountering some kind of difficulty.
-In highly effective software projects, the work involved in handling such inquiries does not end with helping this one user's problem and sending them on their way.
+In highly effective software projects, the work involved in handling such inquiries does not end with fixing this one user's problem and sending them on their way.
 When one user encounters a problem, there are probably others who have encountered the same problem.
 Furthermore, often the problems users encounter are suggestive of minor, easily fixed deficiencies in either the software itself or its associated processes and artifacts.

-The continuous investment of effort to craft and carry out small corrective actions in response to such inquiries is a *best practice*.
-It is the `fusion <https://medium.com/@aHev/why-ux-researchers-should-learn-sre-practices-a2b213e69a8a>`_ of aspects of Google's
+The continuous investment of effort to craft and carry out :ref:`small corrective actions <sre_housekeeping>` in response to such inquiries is a *best practice*.
+It represents a `fusion <https://medium.com/@aHev/why-ux-researchers-should-learn-sre-practices-a2b213e69a8a>`_ of aspects of Google's
-`Site Reliability Engineering (SRE) <https://landing.google.com/sre/sre-book/toc/>`_ process (sometimes also called
+`Site Reliability Engineering <https://landing.google.com/sre/sre-book/toc/>`_ (SRE) process (sometimes also called
 `Systems Reliability Engineering or Services Reliability Engineering <https://www.cio.com/article/3192531/why-you-need-a-systems-reliability-engineer.html>`_) and maybe aspects of either